wokamoto/shot.dogmap.jp/wp-content/plugins/twitter-cards/readme.txt

 = Why don't you support feature X? =

 I wrote this plugin for my own site, [NiallKennedy.com](http://www.niallkennedy.com/ "Niall Kennedy"), added some slight flexibility through filters, and released the plugin on GitHub as [a PHP library](https://github.com/niallkennedy/twitter-cards-php "Twitter Cards generator PHP") with [a WordPress plugin wrapper](https://github.com/niallkennedy/twitter-cards "Twitter Cards WordPress plugin").
 I use summary cards for my site's articles.
-If you would like to add better support for photos or videos exposed to Twitter you can fork my work and optionally send some code in a pull request.
+If you would like to add better support for photos, galleries, videos, apps, or products exposed to Twitter you can fork my work and optionally send some code in a pull request.

 = How do I add my Twitter account? =